jtcond13/SAS-Programming-Notes/SAS_notes2.md

 The select expression is any SAS statement that evaluates to a single value.
 The otherwise statement specifies what logic to follow if no conditions are true.

-You can further subset expressions using the SELECT expression by adding a `DO` loop after a when statement.
+You can further subset expressions using the SELECT expression by adding a `DO` loop after a `WHEN` statement.

 In `DATA` step processing, you can use `DROP` and `KEEP` statements to determine whether a variable should be read into the output data set.
-For example, in the below data set, the variable Street would be dropped in the output data set.
+For example, in the below data set, the variable `Street_ID` would be dropped in the output data set.

 ```
 data usa australia other;